misha/vue-declassify/README.md

 ## Usage

-TODO upon release, but it's already usable with the following commands:

 ```
-npm install
+npm install -g vue-declassify
-npm run build
-node dist/cli.js [component path]
+vue-declassify -h
 ```

-In the near future, this will be pre-built for Linux usage and posted as a release.
+Then, use `vue-declassify [file]` to convert individual files.

 I highly recommend running your linter with auto-fix functionality afterwards, although all attempts were made to include reasonable formatting during transformation.
+I may add command line options to automatically perform some code style changes later on.

 ## Progress